Umm Nidal: Public attention

-She came to public attention in 2002 after being filmed carrying a gun and advising her 17-year-old son Muhammad Farhat before his March 2002 suicide attack against Israelis.
+Farhat came to public attention in 2002 after being filmed carrying a gun and advising her 17-year-old son Muhammad Farhat before the Atzmona attack on 7 March.
 Muhammad entered the Gaza Strip former settlement of Atzmona and opened fire and threw hand grenades at Israeli students enrolled in a pre-military school, killing five and wounding 23 others.
 After the attack, he was shot dead.
 After Muhammad's death, Farhat said she "wished [she] had 100 boys like Muhammad."

-She became known as "Khansa of Palestine" (خنساء فلسطين), a reference to Al-Khansa (one of the companions of Muhammad), all four of whose sons were killed in the Battle of Qadisiyah.
-Umm Nidal got this title because of her great sacrifices - as in the Palestinian and Islamic culture - during the Second Intifada and before that, where her house was home to many prominent leaders of Izz ad-Din al-Qassam Brigades, especially Emad Akel, who was assassinated in her home in 1993 by the Israel Defense Forces.
+Farhat became known as "Khansa of Palestine" (خنساء فلسطين), a reference to Al-Khansa (one of the companions of Muhammad), all four of whose sons were killed in the Battle of Qadisiyah.
+Umm Nidal got this title because of her great sacrifices - as in the Palestinian and Islamic culture - during the Second Intifada and before that, where her house was home to many prominent leaders of al-Qassam, including Emad Akel, who was assassinated in her home in 1993 by the Israel Defense Forces.